Bubble.io

 Conclusion

 Low-code platforms like Bubble.io are perfect for starting out—particularly for startups and small businesses—offering that perfect sweet spot between capability and simplicity.
+You can perfect your core features and user experience without the complexities of a full custom stack.

 By embracing a gradual transition strategy, you're giving your application room to grow and evolve naturally.
 This approach ensures you're not just surviving today but thriving tomorrow.